 If you aren’t sure how to sharpen your lawn mower blade properly, read How to Sharpen Your Lawn Mower Blade.
 You can also check out our Lawn Mowing Guide to find more information on the appropriate mowing heights for your type of grass.

 The Best Grass Types for Lawn Striping

 Some grass types stripe better than others.
-In general, cool season grasses are more susceptible to striping.
-Fescue, rye or bluegrasses are best for creating striped lawns.
-This is due to their fine texture and their ability to stay healthy at higher heights of cut.
-For the warm season grasses, a finer bladed zoysia, like InnovationTM Zoysia, can stripe pretty well.
-Innovation Zoysia, Zeon® Zoysia and GeoTM Zoysia are a few zoysia varieties that are finer-bladed.
+In general, cool season grasses like fescue, ryegrass or bluegrass are better for striping.
+This is due to the fine texture and ability to stay healthy at higher heights of cut.
+For warm season grasses, a finer bladed zoysia, like InnovationTM Zoysia, can stripe pretty well.
+Innovation Zoysia, Zeon® Zoysia and Geo®Zoysia are a few zoysia varieties that are finer-bladed.

 Pictured above: A closeup of Innovation Zoysia.

-Warm season grasses are a little more difficult to achieve stripes.
-You may be able to stripe a bermudagrass lawn—in fact, some homeowners do this pretty well—but it typically will not last long due to a bermudagrass’s rapid growth and low profile.
-Sports fields and golf courses that use bermudagrasses and stripe their turf spend a lot of time and energy into making their fields look nice.
+Warm season grasses like zoysia grass, bermuda grass or St. Augustine are a little more difficult to stripe.
+You may be able to stripe a bermuda grass lawn—in fact, some homeowners do this pretty well—but it typically will not last long due to a bermuda grass’s rapid growth and low profile.
+Sports fields and golf courses that use bermuda grass and stripe their turf spend a lot of time and energy into making their fields look nice.

 The Benefits of Striping Your Lawn